BlackBerry: History

 Research in Motion (RIM), founded in Waterloo, Ontario, first developed the Inter@ctive Pager 900, announced on September 18, 1996.
 The Inter@ctive Pager 900 was a clamshell-type device that allowed two-way paging.
 After the success of the 900, the Inter@ctive Pager 800 was created for IBM, which bought US$10 million worth of them on February 4, 1998.
 The next device to be released was the Inter@ctive Pager 950, on August 26, 1998.
-The very first device to carry the BlackBerry name was the BlackBerry 850, an email pager, released January 19, 1999.
+The first device to carry the BlackBerry name was the BlackBerry 850, an email pager, released January 19, 1999.
 Although identical in appearance to the 950, the 850 was the first device to integrate email and the name Inter@ctive Pager was no longer used to brand the device.

 The first BlackBerry device, the 850, was introduced in 1999 as a two-way pager in Munich, Germany.
 BlackBerry was a solution devised by RIM for delivering e-mail over several different wireless networks.
 The name BlackBerry was coined by the marketing company Lexicon Branding.
-The name was chosen out of about 40 potential names, because of the resemblance of the keyboard's buttons to that of the drupelets that compose the blackberry fruit, and the instant pronunciation which reflected the speed of this push email system.
+The name was chosen out of about 40 potential names, because of the resemblance of the keyboard's buttons to that of the drupelets that compose the blackberry fruit.

 The original BlackBerry devices, the RIM 850 and 857, used the DataTAC network.
-In 2002, the more commonly known convergent smartphone BlackBerry was released, which supports push email, mobile telephone, text messaging, Internet faxing, Web browsing and other wireless information services.
+In 2002, the more commonly known convergent BlackBerry 5810 smartphone was released, which supports push email, mobile telephone, text messaging, Internet faxing, Web browsing and other wireless information services.

 BlackBerry gained market share in the mobile industry by concentrating on email.
 BlackBerry began to offer email service on non-BlackBerry devices, such as the Palm Treo, through the proprietary BlackBerry Connect software.